 By its nature, cybersecurity is a very fluid field — the kinds of cybercrimes being committed and the attack vectors being used are changing all of the time.
 As such, any kind of task force or workforce initiative that is working in the space needs to constantly adapt, change, and look for new sources of information.

-The CyberCalifornia initiative is another example of how the state is attempting to build and prepare future cybersecurity infrastructure.
+The CyberCalifornia initiative is an example of how the state is attempting to build and prepare future cybersecurity infrastructure.
 According to the program’s website, the intent of the program is to bring together numerous stakeholders to build a coordinated cybersecurity coalition:

 “CyberCalifornia will help organize public-private partnerships in cybersecurity, with the goals of facilitating research and innovation in cybersecurity, educating California businesses about cybersecurity needs and resources, and connecting California’s robust workforce development system with the needs of California employers.
 CyberCalifornia is organized in conjunction with the Innovation Hub (iHub) Network, a program administered by the Governor’s Office of Business and Economic Development.
 The iHubs provide innovation platforms for startup companies, economic development organizations, business groups, and venture capitalists by leveraging such assets as research parks, technology incubators, universities, and federal laboratories.”